darraghdog/rsna/README.md

 Experiment Results
 1. Cropping image gives approx 0.04.
 2. Mix up improves about 0.03 on EfficientnetV0, but obviously takes longer to converge.
+Convergence time on same model about 20 epochs instead of 5 without mixup.
 3. Remove the transpose on augmentation gets a 0.02 improvement.

 Experiments